 The gut-brain axis is simply your gut and brain communicating back and forth through the enteric nervous system.
 Because of this communication, the billions of microorganisms that inhabit the digestive tract, called the gut microbiota, can influence various normal mental processes and phenomena and is involved with mental and neurological health.

-Recently, it has become well established that the gut microbiome influences development and physiology, playing a key role in the balance between health and disease.
+Recently, it has become well established that the gut microbiome influences development and physiology, playing a key role in the balance of health.
 Emerging evidence has also suggested a role of the gut microbiota in brain function and behavior as well as playing an integral part in regulating the enteric nervous system, endocrine system, and the immune system.

 Over the last few centuries, the gut microbiota has experienced tremendous change from the modern transformations in diet, lifestyle, medical care, pesticides, processed foods, additives, and so on.
-Part of the struggle with maintaining a healthy gut arises when we don’t have a healthy diet, as seen with many children (and adults) who are on the autism spectrum or have ADHD and develop picky eating habits.
+Part of the struggle with maintaining a healthy gut arises when we don’t have a healthy diet and develop picky eating habits.
 So what can you do to help balance the gut in situations like these?

 Probiotics, but not just any probiotics!